JATINKUMAR1008/Nginx-playbook/README.md

 Running it on nginx and make it visible on the slave hosts at port number 80.

+There are one master and three slave instances.

 ![image](https://user-images.githubusercontent.com/97216852/227734806-b276031e-2991-48af-ad0e-d8a649b9e71b.png)

 in this Ansible_Master is a master system and other are slaves they require .pem key for ssh connection